AdobeDocs/commerce-admin.en/help/page-builder/setup.md

 >[!NOTE]
 >
->An Admin user must have [!UICONTROL Content] permissions for their [role scope](../systems/permissions-user-roles.md) to see [!UICONTROL Edit with Pagebuilder] buttons and be able to use Page Builder.
+>An Admin user must have [!UICONTROL Content] permissions for their [role scope](../systems/permissions-user-roles.md) to see [!UICONTROL Edit with Page Builder] buttons and be able to use Page Builder.

 For more information about the Content Management Advanced Tools configuration options, see the [_Configuration Reference Guide_](../configuration-reference/general/content-management.md).